Interactions of statistical physics with other fields

 with Daniel Contreras and Vincent Tassion

-Using , we prove Schramm's Locality Conjecture under the assumption of polynomial growth.
+Using this companion paper, we prove Schramm's Locality Conjecture under the assumption of polynomial growth.

 Electronic Communications in Probability, 2023